The Council is currently developing sentencing guidelines on sexual offences in relation to rape, sexual assault, and indecent images of children.

 Given the wide-ranging nature of sexual offending, the Council has decided to develop multiple guidelines focusing on particular sexual offences, rather than a single guideline covering all offences.
 This will allow each topic to be given in-depth consideration, and for the first guidelines on sexual offending to be produced more quickly.

-We held a stakeholder conference on sexual offending in 2018 to help identify particular challenges in sentencing, priority areas for guidance, and topics for further research.
-Through this and other events, we have held constructive discussions with the judiciary, victim support organisations, criminal justice agencies, academics, and other interested organisations and individuals.
-We are also in the process of carrying out research into public perceptions of sentencing in sexual offences cases.
+A stakeholder conference on sexual offending in 2018 to help identify particular challenges in sentencing, priority areas for guidance, and topics for further research.
+Through this and other events and research, constructive discussions have been held with the judiciary, victim support organisations, criminal justice agencies, academics, and other interested organisations and individuals.